 First, you need to figure out how much laundry there is to wash.
 You would be surprised to learn that many properties don’t know the answer to this question.
 You can guess, based on the occupancy forecast, but that won’t tell you exactly how much laundry needs to be done.
 A useful metric for figuring this out is the Pounds Per Occupied Room (PPOR).
 To calculate PPOR, you start with the actual average weight of laundry that gets washed and dried and divide it by the actual number of occupied rooms (more on this in a future post).

 To figure out, as closely as possible, what your total poundage of laundry is on any given day, you take the number of rooms, for example, 83, and multiply it by the estimated PPOR – in this case let’s say it’s 12.5 and the result is 1,037 pounds of laundry.
 That’s a lot of hotel laundry!
 Or, as another example, if your property has 51 rooms with a PPOR of 28, that’s 1,428 lbs. of laundry – even more laundry!
-This equation will vary from property to property as well as several other important factors we will discuss in another post.
+This equation will vary from property to property as well as several other important factors we will discuss in our next post in this Hotel Laundry series.

 How Much Laundry can your Property Handle?